nickassafkirk/Cartel-Coffee/README.md

 **Call-to-action colors:** Buttons, Links and alerts utilise really bright vibrant colors to encourage click behaviour and to act as eyecatching visual indicators of primary call-to-action elements.

 **Heading colors:** Bold colored headings clearly define where individual sections begin.
-Boldly colored section background colors contrasted with light fonts are chosen to clearly define the purpose of each section of information.
+Boldly colored section background contrasted with light fonts are chosen to clearly define the purpose of each section of information.

-**Section Background colors:** Coloured sections with muted grey backgrounds are used to clearly distinguish relevant areas of information.
+**Section Background colors:** Colored sections with muted grey backgrounds are used to clearly distinguish relevant areas of information.
 This is important as page sections are scaled to width on larger screen-widths to keep information condensed and easily readable.

-#### Icons ####
+### Icons
 Icons are used as metaphors to reinforce meaning of key navigation elements.
 The paper plane icon is used to reinforce meaning of send/submission buttons, food and drink icons are used on the menu page to reinforce the sub-menu navigation buttons and Icons are used for the contact information and social media links to clearly apply meaning to text-heavy page sections like the footer.
+Icons are also used to reinforce the meaning of short snippets of text in the shop trust mark sections.

+All icons utilised for this project were sourced from [fontawesome.com](https://fontawesome.com/).

-#### Images
+### Images
 Images are used in several ways on the site.

 **Carousel Images:** Eye catching images are used on the homepage carousel to clearly indicate the businesses key activities.
 These are chosen to encourage users to understand the purpose of the business as soon as they land on the homepage.
+The carousel images are also chosen to display the business's physical location to show new users what to expect when they visit the store.

-**Homepage Image Tiles:** Appealing images are used as clickable tiles for the menus navigation links and shop navigation links on the homepage to quickly visually communicate the type of content a user will be brought to when clicking on each image tile.
+**Homepage Image Tiles:** Appealing images are used as clickable tiles for the menu category navigation links and shop caetgory navigation links on the homepage.
+These images are included to quickly visually communicate the type of content a user will be brought to when clicking on each image tile.

 **Product images:** Studio images are used to clearly display a products purpose and to encourage users to buy.
 Clear striking product images are contrasted with plain backgrounds to put the emphasis on the product and to keep user focus on the key information on the page.

 **Background-images:** Subtle background images with added opacity are used to give users a greater understanding of the business's style and appearance without drawing away from the key information on each page.
 These background images and colored divs are also used to break-up large areas of white-space for a more visually appealing appearance and a more defined flow of information through the page.
+Background images utilise a relevant subject matter to the page subject to again reinforce the meaning of each page to first time users.

-#### Animations ####
+### Animations
 Animations and Hover functionality are used to highlight the interactivity of links and buttons encouraging users to use navigation elements.
-Pseudo classes and active classes also validate when an action has been performed.
+Pseudo classes such as hocer, focus and active also provide user feedback by highlighting when an element is clickable and by validating when an action has been performed.

 ---